postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 ### Execution order of shared fabrics

- When you have several project fabrics in the same project, they are ordered by the following criteria:
+When you have multiple project fabrics in the same project, they are ordered by the following criteria:

 1. Distance of the source file from the root directory: fabrics closer to the root directory are processed first.
 2. Fabric namespace.